moolah-ch/electrum-server/HOWTO.md

 ### Step 4.
 Configure and start bitcoind

-In order to allow Electrum to "talk" to `bitcoind`, we need to set up a RPC username and password for `bitcoind`.
+In order to allow Shuttle to "talk" to `bitcoind`, we need to set up a RPC username and password for `bitcoind`.
 We will then start `bitcoind` and wait for it to complete downloading the blockchain.